9 Best Hostels in Oaxaca City, Mexico (A Backpacker’s Guide)

 • 📍 Location: Calle de Tinoco y Palacios 610

-• Highlights: Social Atmosphere, Friendly Service, Rooftop Terrace, Included Breakfast
+• Highlights: Social Atmosphere, Friendly Service, Rooftop Terrace, and Included Breakfast

 Casa Angel Hostel considers itself a “stylish backpacker” hostel in Oaxaca, and they’re not lying!